 One of the most demanded creative effects in Photoshop is about creating a dispersion effect, like if particles from a subject were fading through space in a wide variety of shapes and scale.
-Such effect became popular with the rise of visual effects in the film industry as well as some popular brand advertising that used the same techniques in order to approach to its audience.
+Such effect became popular with the rise of visual effects in the film industry, used for crystal shattering effects or explosions, as well as some popular brand advertising that used the same techniques in order to approach to its audience.

 Today we are going to learn how to accomplish such effect with three simple layers inside Adobe Photoshop and all the necessary elements to make this possible.